 Connecting With Conscious Consumers

-Today’s consumers are savvier than ever.
-A rising tide of Gen Z and Millennial users now make buying decisions based on a brand’s values.
-With that, the focus of new platforms is to provide users with genuine connection.
+A rising tide of Gen Z and Millennial users now make buying decisions based on a brand’s values, and certain savvy sub-demographics tend to avoid the mainstream.
+With that, the focus of new platforms is to provide users with a genuine connection.
 They do so by inviting them to real, honest conversations done in formats like audio messages, microblogs, and spontaneous video content.

 Overcoming Organic Reach Challenges